Rockfish Valley Morning by Konrad Michels of Tonal Photo

 The X2D II has a large, responsive touchscreen, but it doesn't work the same way in all contexts.
 Some operations are touch-only, some require physical buttons, and some use a combination of both.

 Formatting storage is the clearest example.
-When you format the internal SSD or a CFexpress card (Main Menu → Storage → Format SSD or Format CFe), the confirmation dialog requires you to use the physical buttons beside the LCD - not the touchscreen.
+When you format the internal SSD or a CFexpress card (Main Menu → Storage → Format SSD or Format CFe), the confirmation dialog (in my testing) only accepts the physical buttons beside the LCD, not the touchscreen.
 The touchscreen displays the prompt, but the "yes" and "no" responses must be entered via the hardware buttons.[1]

 This pattern also appears in other potentially destructive operations.
 The camera appears to use physical button confirmation as a safeguard against accidental taps.